Profunctorial algebras: Pseudomonads on CAT and extensions to PROF

 In the $1$-dimensional setting, $\Rel$ is equivalent to the Kleisli category of the powerset monad: this allows to characterize relational extensions of $\Set$-monads in terms of distributive laws~\cite{beckDistributiveLaws1969}.
 In the $2$-dimensional setting, one can similarly define the \emph{Kleisli bicategory} $\Kl{\ps T}$ of a pseudomonad ${\ps T}$ on a bicategory $\K$ as a bicategory with objects those of $\K$ and arrows $X \klarrow Y$ the $\ps T$-effectful ones $X \to \ps T Y$~\cite{chengPseudodistributiveLaws2003}.
-In analogy to $\Rel \cong \Kl{\mathcal P}$, $\PROF$ can be identified with the Kleisli bicategory of the \emph{small presheaf} pseudomonad $\psh$.
+To see how $\PROF$ can also be identified with a Kleisli bicategory, recall the \emph{small presheaf} pseudomonad $\psh$.